sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 1. Navigate to **Automations** and then click **Create an Automation**.
 1. Under Custom, click **Select**.
 1. Give the series a name (this is for your reference and will not be visible to your contacts).
 1. Select the entry criteria.
-You can choose an existing list, or you can create a new list here.
+You can choose an existing criteria, or you can create a new one here.

 <call-out>